ucam-department-of-psychiatry/camcops/docs/source/user/client_installation.rst

     it might equally be your laptop or desktop running Windows/Linux/OS X.

 In a low-security environment, you’ll be your own administrator.
-In a high-security environment, we’ll distinguish the user (“clinician”) from the technical security person (“administrator”).
+In a high-security environment, we’ll distinguish the user (“clinician” or “patient“) from the technical security person (“administrator”).

 CamCOPS uses the following usernames and passwords: